Elon, North Carolina

 What does it really mean to be blessed?
 Most people think of blessing as wealth.
 We think of financial prosperity (new house or a new car).
 The Bible does say that God gives us richly all things to enjoy (I Timothy 6:17 KJV) but these blessings are spiritual.
 He has blessed us in Christ with every SPIRITUAL BLESSING in heavenly places.

 What Paul says here goes against the grain of some churches.
-Paul does NOT say that God has blessed us with every material blessings.
+Paul does NOT say that God has blessed us with every material blessing.
 It does NOT say that he has blessed us with every financial blessing.
 Most of the Christians that Paul wrote to in the early church were not rich.
 They were poor.
 It says that He has blessed us with all spiritual blessings, not on earth, but IN HEAVENLY PLACES.

 God has not blessed us with A FEW spiritual blessings.
 He has not blessed us with MANY spiritual blessings.
 He has not blessed us with MOST spiritual blessings.
 Paul says that the God and Father of our Lord Jesus Christ has blessed us in Christ with EVERY spiritual blessing.
 Every single one.